Battle of Roslin: Later legend

 The battle was the subject of a fictional account written by Walter Bower in the mid-15th century.
-Like Fordun, Bower seriously exaggerated the size and importance of what was really a victory over a large-scale raid rather than an invading army.
-The distorted impression of Roslin has lingered in the public imagination to this day.
+Like Fordun, Bower seriously exaggerated the size and importance of what was possibly more a victory over a large-scale raid rather than an invading army.

 A monument cairn erected by the Roslin Heritage Society at the end of the 20th century marks the site of the battle.
 At the start of the 21st century, the battlefield was under research to be inventoried and protected by Historic Scotland under the Scottish Historical Environment Policy of 2009.